excellenteasy/styleguides/coffee.md

 ## Comments

 If modifying code that is described by an existing comment, update the comment such that it accurately reflects the new code.
-(Ideally, improve the code to obviate the need for the comment, and delete the comment entirely.)

 The first word of the comment should be capitalized, unless the first word is an identifier that begins with a lower-case letter.

-If a comment is short, the period at the end can be omitted.
+Comments should be written as full sentences, with proper punctuation.

 ### Block Comments

+Don't use real block comments, unless you intend to pass along the comment to the underlying JS, like a license, or warning.

 Block comments apply to the block of code that follows them.